visipedia/iwildcam_comp/readme.md

 ## Terms of Use

-By downloading Caltech Camera Traps data you agree to the terms in the [Community Data License Agreement (CDLA)](https://cdla.io/permissive-1-0/).
+By downloading Wildlife Conservation Society data or iWildCam Remote Sensing data you agree to the terms in the [Community Data License Agreement (CDLA)](https://cdla.io/permissive-1-0/).

 By downloading iNaturalist data you agree to the terms outlined by [iNaturalist](https://github.com/visipedia/inat_comp).

-By downloading IDFG data you agree to the following terms:
-1. No representations or warranties are made regarding the data, including but not limited to warranties of non-infringement or fitness for a particular purpose.
-Some information shared under this agreement may not have undergone quality assurance procedures and should be considered provisional.
-2. Images may not be sold in any format, but may be used for scientific publications.
-Please acknowledge the Idaho Department of Fish and Game when using images for publication or scientific communication.

 ### Acknowledgements

-Data is primarily provided by Erin Boydston (USGS), Justin Brown (NPS), iNaturalist, and the Idaho Department of Fish and Game (IDFG).
+Data is primarily provided by the Wildlife Conservation Society (WCS), iNaturalist, and Microsoft AI for Earth.